adjunct/Testing-Smol-Dev/README.md

 # Starter React App

 This is a starter React application built with the latest standards and TypeScript.
 It's a simple Todo application, which is a single page web application.
+This is a todo application - a user should be able to manage his task list in this applcation.

 ## Features